The Bottom 30: 1980

 "If You Walked Away"

-No details known except that the song was written by David Pomeranz (who can sing).
-Song was recorded (properly) by Daryl Braithwaite in 1978 in Australia (on Razzle Records).
-Apart from this snippet of information I have nothing useful on this record.
+No details known except that it may have been on "Superstar Records" (Kenny stated this in an intro to this record on a previous play before this Bottom 30 - 1980 show).
+The song itself was written by David Pomeranz (who can sing) and was also recorded and released by Daryl Braithwaite in 1978 in Australia (on Razzle Records).
+I have no firm information on this record.

 #1